 - Underwear of Power: He wears greaves, a breastplate, gauntlets, bracers, pauldrons...but not pants.

-Voiced by: Takashi Matsuyama (JP), Brad Venable (EN)
+Voiced by: Takashi Matsuyama (Japanese), Brad Venable (English)

 Chief of Staff of the Royal Military.
 He keeps multiple magic potions that allow him to cast a variety of spells.

 - Attack of the 50-Foot Whatever: Turns himself into a giant octopus to fight Lucy.

 - Combat Tentacles: In his octopus form, naturally.

 - Elemental Powers: He fights with magical liquids that turn into elements like fire or wind when used in battle.

 - Evil Genius: Well, he is a Mad Scientist after all.

 - Evil Old Folks: He's an unpleasant old man who oversees the torture of the Dragon Slayers.

 - Kick the Dog: He has no problems killing Coco to get the key to the Dragon Chain Cannon.

 - Mad Scientist: He seems to be partially responsible for all the crazy weapons Edolas has.